albar965/littlenavmap-manual/README-Sphinx.rst

 #.
 It is an open document generator which can be run on Linux, Windows and macOS to
    create the documentation.
+#.
+Documents contain an index for all headlines.
 #. reStructuredText provides more formatting features than Markdown.
 #.
 Much faster compilation than the now unsupported Gitbook toolchain.
 #.
 Better search with highlighting of terms in page.